Links

 If the most recent version of a dataset has been released in the last 7 days, and there is no Next version already created, you'll have the option to unrelease it.

 This will revert the dataset to the exact state it was in before the version was released.
-If anyone who is not a dataset editor has this version in a project, it will no longer be available to them.
+If anyone who is not a dataset editor has this version in a project, they will lose access to the data, though can revert to a previous version if it exists.

 Any version of a dataset can be deleted as long as it is not the most recent released version.
 Deleting this version will permanently delete all metadata and data associated with it.